WatheqAlshowaiter/backup-tables/README.md

 - [Watheq Alshowaiter](https://github.com/WatheqAlshowaiter)
 - [Omar Alalwi](https://github.com/omaralalwi) - This package is based on his initial code.
 - [All Contributors](../../contributors)

+And a special thanks to [Mohamed Ahmed](https://linktr.ee/mahmedm) for the logo ✨

 ## License